joysmith/KU-UIT/Problem Solving and Programming/assets/assignment/1_Project.md

 ### 3. Working Project

 1. Must be in a working, playable state.
-1. Submission formats: .exe, .apk, Web build, or GitHub link with instructions.
+1. Submission formats: .exe, or GitHub link with instructions.

 ### 4. Assignment File (Minimum 10 Pages excluding Index, cover)